Deer Island (New Brunswick): Infrastructure

 Herring weirs, the world's largest lobster pound and salmon pens supplement the fishing economy.
+William Martin, born on the island 1819, together with William Balkham and Henry Sellman claimed to be the first North American sardine packers.

-There is a primary school on the island, while older pupils take the ferry to Fundy High School.
+In the 1940s, the islands' schools had consolidated into a single Deer Island Regional School teaching Kindergarten through Grade 12 - and in 1969, the enrollment was 150 students.
+The school continues to operate, but older pupils take the ferry to Fundy High School on the mainland.
 The island has strongly pushed for construction of a high school but efforts to re-establish one have been difficult as Islanders felt "laughed at by the government in Fredericton" as there are only about 10 students per grade.
+Traditionally the small class sizes have resulted in merging multiple grades together.

 There have been suggestions of building a Quoddy Power project, from the island's southern tip with dams to the mainland of Maine and from its northern tip to the mainland of New Brunswick however they have not come to fruition.
 A 1976 idea was investigated to build a pioneer village highlighting antique fishing village lifestyles, proposing a blacksmith shop, barrel cooper, fish shed, smokshed, tar pot, livery and country store.

+Medical care is provided through the Deer Island Health Centre.
+There are nine cemeteries on the island.